silviamaggi/smd-com/_posts/2020-06-24-ux-of-contact-lenses-containers.md

 Something was off.
 After a quick [search](https://duckduckgo.com/?q=contact+lenses+container&t=ffab&atb=v281-1&iar=images&iax=images&ia=images) (the link opens a DuckDuckGo search window), I found out that the containers look very similar – excluding the novelty ones.
 They usually have two colours and one letter on at least one lid, just like the one I was using.

-{% include pattern-figure.html image="/assets/images/lenses-container-1.jpg" caption="Off-brand contact lenses container" width="1400" height="895" %}

-{% include pattern-figure.html image="/assets/images/lenses-container-2.jpg" caption="Famous-brand contact lenses container" width="1400" height="895" %}
+{% responsive_image_block %}
+  path: assets/images/lenses-container-1.jpg
+  alt: A blue and white contact lens container on a white surface
+  caption-true: {{ page.image-caption }}
+  caption: Off-brand contact lenses container
+{% endresponsive_image_block %}

+{% responsive_image_block %}
+  path: assets/images/lenses-container-2.jpg
+  alt: A white and blue contact lens container on a white surface
+  caption-true: {{ page.image-caption }}
+  caption: Famous-brand contact lenses container
+{% endresponsive_image_block %}

 The colours of the lids are switched, and the letters on the off-brand lids are thinner.